The Booth Museum in Cartersville, Georgia

 Pine Mountain Recreation Area challenges hikers along a rugged trail leading to the highest elevation in Cartersville.
 The trails include a West Loop for hiking only, an East Loop open to hiking and biking, and a connection to the Army Corps of Engineers' Cooper's Furnace Trail.
 Expect a fun climb with unique rock formations and overlooks along the 2.25-mile West Loop, peaking at a gorgeous view overlooking Lake Allatoona.
 The East Loop offers another 2.5 miles of everyday scenic beauty for hikers, and it's open to mountain bikers every Wednesday and Saturday.

-Booth Western Art Museum is truly a masterpiece to behold.
+The Booth Museum is truly a masterpiece to behold.
 Shining a light on the unique personalities, landscapes and daily life of the American West, exhibits touch on every chord of our unbridled spirit.
 The American West Gallery presents a sweeping vista of Western traditions and colliding cultures using conventional paintings and stunning sculpture, while the Cowboy Gallery & Faces of the West focus on the intimate details of frontier life from a varied range of artists and mediums.
 A hands-on children's gallery offers hands-on learning and play centered around artistic expression and the American West.